ACDguide/BigData/BigData/tools/tools-python1.md

 [pipenv](https://pipenv-fork.readthedocs.io/en/latest/)
   Pipenv creates and manages separate virtualenv in a project-based way.
 The project specific requirements are listed in the Pipfile, of which a locked version is automatically created once the packages are installed.
 Pipenv works well on Windows, which can be sometimes problematic for other tools.

+COMMENT this could be removed from here !
 ```
 It is good practice, where possible, to use existing/provided analysis environments in order to avoid generating large numbers of duplicate files.
 Before installing conda, for example, it's a good idea to check whether a shared conda installation and environment that serves your needs doesn't already exist.
 Some examples of managed analysis environments include: